Martin-Sandberg/Martin-Sandberg/README.md

 ### Hi there 👋

-Hi Everyone, I'm a Swedish business student passionate about Finance and Data Analytics.
+I'm a Swedish business student passionate about Finance and Data Analytics.

 I earned a bachelors degree in economics, with minors in mathematics and communication studies, from Rollins College in Orlando, Florida.
 I then went on to attain two master's degrees in Finance and Business Analytics from Hult International Business School to launch my Finance career in the US.